 Situated in Leeds, Stourton Park and Ride was developed by Leeds City Council to introduce a wave of integrated renewable energy technology into the city, and became the first fully solar powered park and ride in the country.

 This project is an example of how to push the boundaries on every front with solar PV, curved carport frames, behind the meter batteries and future proofed EV charging points combining to solve a problem on a 400kW grid constrained site connection.
 This is an exemplar project, for a client with high expectations for whom only a high specification, bespoke solution was acceptable.

 The project consists of a multiple Y shaped solar carports, which are placed, in curved rows to cater for the circular design of the park and ride site.
 This layout means that the edge of each solar carport had to be placed extremely close together to maintain the bend around the site, which therefore, required an extra level of skill from our technical design team.

 The Y shaped solar carports with trapezoid steel roofs, add strength, with an integrated gutter system to enable rooftop access for panel maintenance.
 The trapezoid steel roof supports any engineers maintaining the panels and gives a clean finish for users looking up from underneath.

-The carport frames are installed in concentric semi circles with east-west orientation to split generation curves and maximise the opportunity for onsite consumption.
+Provided by Bluetop Solar, the carport frames are installed in concentric semi circles with east-west orientation to split generation curves and maximise the opportunity for onsite consumption.

 In addition to this, a 500kW/ 950kWh Tesla battery has been integrated into the main building to maximize onsite consumption of the solar PV and help alleviate some of the peaks caused by simultaneous EV charging events.